gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

     appropriate error and that the other db tab still handles old and new connections.
 - [ ] Verify that logs are collected for all processes (main, renderer, shared, tshd) under `~/Library/Application\ Support/Teleport\ Connect/logs`.
+- [ ] Verify that the password from the login form is not saved in the renderer log.
+- [ ] Log in to a cluster, then log out and log in again as a different user.
+Verify that the app works properly after that.

 ## Host users creation